Water Leaks in Commercial Buildings: What to Do After Finding Them

 How does forensic investigation determine the source of water intrusion in commercial buildings?

-Forensic investigators typically use a combination of systematic water testing protocols, infrared thermography, and material sampling to help trace moisture pathways toward a likely origin.
-These methods may help indicate whether intrusion resulted from design deficiencies, material failures, installation errors, or weather-related damage, which may be central to determining cause of loss.
+Forensic investigators typically use a combination of non-destructive methods such as visual examination, infrared thermography, and moisture content testing and mapping to to help trace moisture pathways toward a probable origin.
+Systematic water testing protocols can then be used to confirm the origin(s) of the water intrusion.
+If required, destructive methods such as targeted exploratory openings may be used to determine whether the water intrusion resulted from design deficiencies, material failures, installation errors, or weather-related damage, which may be central to determining cause of loss.

 Why is early evidence preservation important in water damage claims?